 History of the Buckeye Local Schools Alumni Association

 In 2005 Craig Bailey, Superintendent of Buckeye Local Schools, gathered a small group of high school alumni and supporters for the purpose of forming an alumni association.
 He asked a former colleague, Glen K. Gerard, Ph.D., to help determine officers and describe committees.
-A Statement of Mission was established along with a set of By-laws.
+A Constitution and set of By-laws were established.

 The original group consisted of alumni Donna Arick, Janet Schaefer Haneberg, Jean Brintnall Marvin, David Parrish, Carolyn Leonard Squire, Esther Kemrite Koppes, William Schafer, as well as Joan Petrigala Weigel of the Foundation Board.
 They started in earnest to try to gather names and contact information for alumni.
 They decided there would be no membership dues, but attended football games and set up a table, using hot dogs and donuts to attract alumni to their table in the hopes of gaining their contact information.
 Unfortunately, their tactics gained minimal results.